-- Tour and taste at James Boag's Brewery. - Tap into the island's creative energy at Design Tasmania in City Park. - Catch an exhibition at Queen Victoria Museum & Art Gallery. - Walk around or take the chairlift across Cataract Gorge, a slice of wild in the city. - Tee off on the links courses at Barnbougle, one of the world's top golf destinations. - Depart Launceston.
+- Tour and taste at James Boag's Brewery. - Tap into the island's creative energy at Design Tasmania in City Park. - Catch an exhibition at Queen Victoria Museum & Art Gallery. - Walk in Cataract Gorge, a slice of wild in the city. - Depart Launceston.